 In the evening, you will be staying overnight near the village Vík í Mýrdal.
 Remember to scan the sky in the evening for the Aurora!

-After your time at Reynisfjara is over, you’ll pay a visit to two of the South Coast’s most famous waterfalls, Skógafoss and Seljalandsfoss.
-Attending Skógafoss first, you’ll be impressed by this 60-metre high curtain of water cascading over the lip of an ancient sea cliff, finally plummeting into the rocks below with a billowing, omnipresent cloud of mist.
+After your time at Reynisfjara, you'll visit two of the South Coast's most famous waterfalls - Skógafoss and Seljalandsfoss.
+Attending Skógafoss first, you'll be impressed by this 197-foot (60-meter) high curtain of water cascading over the lip of an ancient sea cliff, finally plummeting into the rocks below with a billowing, omnipresent cloud of mist.

 The waterfall, Seljalandsfoss, is much narrower than Skógafoss but does boast a small cavern behind the cascade that allows for a truly unique perspective.
 Seljalandsfoss is illuminated during the dark winter months, allowing visitors to experience the waterfall throughout the whole year.

 Today you will also pass Sólheimajökull glacier, where you can join another glacier hike, this time on a very different ice cap, offering you to experience another frozen heart of Iceland in a new and thrilling way.
-In the near area, you could also opt to go snowmobiling and speed over the vast expanse of ice and snow.
+You could also opt to go snowmobiling and speed over the vast expanse of ice and snow in the near area.

 On the evening of your twelfth day, you'll be staying at accommodation in Hvolsvöllur.

-The Golden Circle is comprised of three well-known attractions—Þingvellir National Park, Haukadalur Geothermal Valley and Gullfoss Waterfall—making it the most popular sightseeing route in the country, - and you will visit them today.
+The Golden Circle comprises three well-known attractions—Þingvellir National Park, Haukadalur Geothermal Valley, and Gullfoss Waterfall—making it the most popular sightseeing route in the country - and you will visit them today.

-The first stop of the Golden Circle route is the beloved waterfall, Gullfoss, otherwise known as ‘The Golden Falls’.
-This stunning feature sees frothing white water tumbling over two rocky crags, falling a total of 32 metres into a dark canyon below.
+The first stop of the Golden Circle route is the beloved waterfall, Gullfoss, otherwise known as 'The Golden Falls'.
+This stunning feature sees frothing white water tumbling over two rocky crags, falling a total of 105 feet (32 meters) into a dark canyon below.

 Haukadalur Geothermal Valley, the second stop of the Golden Circle tour, is known as the home of the hot springs, Strokkur and Geysir.
-Geysir is no longer active, though is still recognised for having lent its name to geysers across the world, while Strokkur erupts every five to ten minutes or so, shooting boiling jets of water up to 6 metres into the air.
+Geysir is no longer active, though it is still recognized for having lent its name to geysers worldwide, while Strokkur erupts every five to ten minutes, shooting boiling jets of water up to 66 feet (20 meters) into the air.

-Your last stop is UNESCO World Heritage Site Þingvellir (translating to “Fields of Parliament”).
-It is one of the only places in the world where it is possible to see the North American and Eurasian tectonic plates standing exposed from the earth, an experience best examined with a snorkelling tour in the glacial spring, Silfra Fissure.
-A snorkelling tour in this gorgeous glacial gorge can be purchased as an extra on this day.
+Your last stop is UNESCO World Heritage Site Þingvellir (translating to "Fields of Parliament").
+It is one of the only places in the world where it is possible to see the North American and Eurasian tectonic plates standing exposed from the earth, an experience best examined with a snorkeling tour in the glacial spring Silfra Fissure.
+A snorkeling tour in this gorgeous glacial gorge can be purchased as an extra on this day.

 Þingvellir is also famous as the site where the world's first democratically elected parliament, Alþingi, was formed in 930 AD.